“Be miserable. Or motivate yourself. Whatever has to be done, it’s always your choice.”

 - Declutter your workspace.
 Take a couple of minutes to clean it up.
 I find that having an uncluttered and minimalistic workspace helps me to think more clearly and I feel more focused and ready to tackle the next task (or small step).

 - Don’t forget about the breaks.
 Few things can in my experience drain the daily motivation like just working non-stop.
-Instead, work for 45 minutes each hour and use the rest for a break where you eat snack, got out for some fresh air or do a bit of stretching.
+Instead, work for 45 minutes each hour and use the rest for a break where you eat a snack, get out for some fresh air or do a bit of stretching.
 You’ll – perhaps somewhat counter-intuitively – get more done in a day and week and do work of higher quality because your energy, focus and motivation will simply last longer.

 - Adjust your goal size.
 If a big goal in your life feels overwhelming set a smaller goal to find your motivation again.
 And if a smaller goal doesn’t seem inspiring try to aim higher and make it bigger goal and see how that affects your motivation.